NotKieranF/cos420-project/README.md

-Project: ** Currently in Development **
-Double Dash Dodge & Deceive
+# Double Dash Dodge & Deceive
-by Code in the Shell
+By Code in the Shell

-Description:
-This is a school project in which we practice software engineering processes to achieve some end goal created by us.
-We have chosen:
+## Description
-A fast paced platformer game taking inspiration from things like Ultimate Chicken Horse and Nidhogg Currently only the environment and basic movement have been set up.
+A class project written in the Unity game engine to practice software engineering processes.
+In particular, the project is a fast paced platformer taking inspiration from Ultimate Chicken Horse and Nidhogg.

-How to use:
+## How to build
-Add "./Double Dash Dodge & Deceive" folder to Unity project registry.
+1. Add the `/Double Dash Dodge & Deceive/` directory to Unity project registry
-Open in Unity editor and click play.
+1. Open in Unity editor and click `File > Build And Run`

+## How to play
-Control player one with WASD, and player two with arrow keys.
+Player one controls with WASD, player two controls with arrow keys.
+Each player tries to progress from their side of the level to their opponents, dodging traps along the way.
+Once one player reaches their finish line, the game is over.

-Sections:
+## Sections
-  ./Double Dash Dodge & Deceive
+* `/Double Dash Dodge & Deceive/`
 Unity project folder for the game.

-  ./Deliverable0
-  Mostly a collective brainstorming effort to incept the idea of the game and get some preliminary stuff pushed.

-  ./Deliverable1
-  Updates to documents uploaded in deliverable 0, a start to the project itself, addition of the sprint backlog, addition of SRS document.

-  ./Deliverable2
+* `/Deliverable0/`
+Project description, product backlog, user story document.

+* `/Deliverable1/`
+Sprint backlog, software requirements specification, sprint review, revised versions of previous documents.

+* `/Deliverable2/`
-  Revised versions of deliverable 1 documents, use case model document, architecture design document.
+Use case model document, architecture design document, revised versions of previous documents, sprint review.

-Contributers:
+* `/Deliverable3/`
+Sequence diagram, domain model, revised versions of previous documents, sprint review.

+* `/Deliverable4/`
+Detailed design document, configuration management plan, revised versions of previous documents, sprint review.

+* `/Deliverable5/`
+Plan for future document, test plan document, revised versions of previous documents, sprint review.

+# Contributors
-Mariia Maksymenko,
+- Mariia Maksymenko (mariia.maksymenko@maine.edu)
-Kieran Firkin,
+- Kieran Firkin (kieran.firkin@maine.edu)
-Caleb Thurston,
+- Caleb Thurston (caleb.thurston1@maine.edu)
-Arius Ahmad, &
+- Arius Ahmad (arius.ahmad@maine.edu)
-Liam Cringle
+- Liam Cringle (liam.cringle@maine.edu)